Stennix/Thesis_Code_Data_6866018/README.md

 Code snippets for the Msc thesis of Sten Dijk (SN-6866810)

 Certain scripts were generated using AI prompts or a combination of manual and generated input, which is indicated in each script.
-The scripts have been tested and manually checked for consistency, but might not work or need to be slightly adjusted when working with other models or data formats.
+The scripts have been tested and manually checked for consistency, but might not work or need to be slightly adjusted when using other models or data formats.